-Move on over, canned creamy soup, frozen green beans, and packaged fried onions.
+Move over, canned creamy soup, frozen green beans, and packaged fried onions.

-This green bean casserole recipe is made entirely from scratch, and tastes a million times better than the old-school classic casserole full of processed ingredients.
-And it is my hands-down favorite. ♡♡♡
+This modern homemade green bean casserole recipe is made entirely from scratch and tastes a million times better than the retro casserole full of processed ingredients.
+And it is my hands-down fave. ♡♡♡

-Mainly, I just love this recipe because it legitimately tastes fresh and flavorful.
-For too many years, I always took a pass on the green bean casserole at Thanksgiving because it was so mushy and bland and boring.
-But turns out — when this casserole is well-seasoned and made with scratch ingredients, it comes to life and is bursting with fresh flavors!
+For too many years, I always passed on the green bean casserole at Thanksgiving because it was so mushy, bland and boring.
+But as it turns out, when homemade green bean casserole is well-seasoned and made with better ingredients, it comes to life and tastes SO fresh and flavorful.
+And it’s still quite simple to make!

 Instead of soggy frozen green beans, fresh green beans are the star of the show here, which are ever-so-briefly cooked in order to preserve their crisp texture and bright flavor.
-Instead of cream of mushroom soup, fresh mushrooms are sautéed and folded into a lightened-up creamy alfredo sauce.
-And instead of dry, packaged, palm-oil-fried onions, a fresh red onion is sautéed with panko breadcrumbs, which then toast up to golden perfection as the casserole bakes.
+Instead of canned cream of mushroom soup, fresh mushrooms are sautéed and folded into a lightened-up creamy Alfredo sauce.
+And instead of dry, packaged, palm-oil-fried onions, fresh red onion is sautéed with crispy panko breadcrumbs, which toast to golden perfection as the casserole bakes.

-Altogether, it adds up to an absolute showstopper of a green bean casserole.
+Together, all of these ingredients combine to make a casserole that is legit delicious and anything but boring.
 I make it every Thanksgiving, and friends and family all agree that it’s the best!

 Green Bean Casserole Recipe | 1-Minute Video